dispensary employee theft prevention POS camera monitoring system

 In traditional retail, credit card processing builds an automatic audit trail.
 In cannabis, cash runs the show because most banks still won't touch the industry under federal rules.
 Cash is harder to track and easier to skim.

 Product value makes it worse.
 A stolen iPhone loses resale value fast.
 Cannabis flower and concentrates hold steady demand on the black market.
-An employee pulling a few grams per shift can move products with no fencing network needed.
+An employee pulling a few grams per shift can move product with no fencing network needed.

 Then there's the regulatory layer.
-Metrc is built to track seed-to-sale movement.
-But Metrc relies on accurate human input at every transfer point.
+Metrc is built to track seed-to-sale movement, but Metrc relies on accurate human input at every transfer point.
 If the same person handling the product is also logging the transfer, the tracking system creates a false sense of security.
 It's only as honest as the person entering the data.

 That's why dispensary employee theft prevention isn't a training problem or a trust problem.
 It's a systems problem.
 The systems need to be built so no single person controls both the product and the record of that product.

 A guard at the front door can't watch the POS screen, the back hallway, and the vault room at the same time.
 That's the structural gap most dispensary security budgets never account for.
+For a full breakdown of what guard coverage actually covers versus live monitoring, see the dispensary security guard vs. remote monitoring cost comparison.

 How Monitored Cameras Catch What Managers Miss

 The operator checks in real time.
-If a budtender is in the back room after close and their badge didn't authorize that zone, the operator sees it as it happens — not three weeks later during an inventory audit.
+If a budtender is in the back room after close and their badge didn't authorize that zone, the operator sees it as it happens, not three weeks later during an inventory audit.

-What Effective Dispensary Employee Theft Prevention Actually Requires
+What Effective Dispensary Employee Theft Prevention Requires

 Dual-employee handling for all high-value activities.
 No single person counts cash, handles product transfers, or opens the vault alone.
 DCC already requires this for some operations.
 Extending it to every product touchpoint closes the biggest gap.